blockfrost/blockfrost-ruby/README.md

 # {:status=>"200", :body=>{"is_healthy"=>true}}
 # {:status=>"404", :body=>{"status_code"=>404, "error"=>"Not Found", "message"=>"The requested component has not been found."}}

-# Requests which returning a list of result can be called with params.
+# Requests which returns a list of result can be called with params.
 # Allowed params: :count, :page, :order, :from, :to.
 blockfrost.get_asset_history('81791e9e..1303035', { count: 50, page: 3, order: 'desc' })

-# You may define what value should be used by default when you initialize object.
+# You may define what value should be used by default when you initialize the object.
-# Default values is: { use_asc_order_as_default: true, default_count_per_page: 100 }
+# Default values are: { use_asc_order_as_default: true, default_count_per_page: 100 }
 config = { use_asc_order_as_default: false, default_count_per_page: 10 }
 blockfrost_configured = Blockfrostruby::CardanoMainNet.new('your-API-key', config)
 blockfrost_configured.get_block_latest_transactions # will add order=asc&count=10 to request